csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverable-1/planning.md

     * Explain why the option you decided on makes the most sense for your team/product/users.
  * Essentially, we want to understand how (and why) you ended up with your current product and process plan.
  * This section is useful for important information regarding your decision making process that may not necessarily fit in other sections.

+ 1. During our discussion with our partner, we noticed that the target audience of the application may have difficult access to the internet  Thus we made the decision to make a majority of our application run offline.
+The only part of the app that requires internet is sending the workshop result to the teacher/insturctor.
+This design choice will allow people without stable access to the internet to utilize the application without compromising the user experience and help us to reach more target audiences.